81CuongVn/LeetBot/README.md

-# LeetBot - Leetcode generate bot
+# 👾 LeetBot v1.0.0 - Leetcode generate Discord bot 👾

 A discord bot that can generate Leetcode questions from commands below: